Published by Nicholas McCullum on July 1, 2017

 Unfortunately, there aren’t many companies that pay monthly dividends.
-You can see the full list of all 29 monthly dividend stocks here.
+We’ve compiled a database of the 40+ monthly dividend stocks which you can access below:

 Corus Entertainment’s exceptionally high dividend yield and monthly dividend payments make it an intriguing stock for income investors.

 This article will analyze the investment prospects of Corus Entertainment in detail.

 Corus Entertainment is one of Canada’s largest media companies and owns or distributes the iconic brands shown below.

 Source: Corus Entertainment May 2017 Investor Presentation, slide 4

 Recently, Corus experienced a significant business transformation after acquiring Shaw Media in April of 2016.
 The transaction saw the combined company announce a new senior executive team and saw Corus assume Shaw’s 19 media assets, which include household names like:

 One of the major benefits of this transaction is the potential for meaningful cost synergies post-merger.

 The company is tracking ahead of its goal to deliver $40-$50 million in annual cost savings within 18-24 months of the acquisitions.
 To-date, Corus has captured $45 million in annual cost savings.

 Source: Corus Entertainment May 2017 Investor Presentation, slide 5